lclevy/canon_cr3/readme.md

 Canon Raw v2 is described here: http://lclevy.free.fr/cr2/ and Canon CRW here: https://sno.phy.queensu.ca/~phil/exiftool/canon_raw.html

-The CR3 file format and its new crx codec support both lossless 'raw' and lossy 'craw' compressions.
+The CR3 file format and its new CRX codec support both lossless 'raw' and lossy 'craw' compressions.
 CR2, the TIFF based format is no more used by the M50 or EOSR, even with lossless 'raw' compression.

+The CRX codec has been reverse engineered by Alexey Danilchenko, implemented in FastRawViewer 1.5.1 and source code was released in october 2019, see https://github.com/LibRaw/LibRaw/blob/master/src/decoders/crx.cpp

 'craw' means 'compact raw'.
 The CR3 format also supports dual pixel pictures, sequence of images ("roll" created using Raw burst mode) and movie (CRM).